 First, my love for history and biography.
 I’ve read and learned a lot about the Civil War and the leading characters of this epic historical drama.
 The battle of Gettysburg was the biggest, mostly costliest battle ever fought in this hemisphere.
 At the end of 3 days of savagely intense fighting, there were upwards of 51,000 casualties between the two armies.
 Consider that for a moment.
 Over an approximately 72 hour period, there were almost as many casualties incurred at the Battle of Gettysburg as there were U.S. troops killed (59,000) in the entire 10 years of the Vietnam War.
 For any student of American history, you can’t learn enough about the Civil War or what happened at Gettysburg and how it changed the direction of American history.
 Authors like Bruce Catton and Shelby Foote have produced some of the finest literary histories ever written on the Civil War.
 Stephen Sears wrote one of the best, most comprehensive histories of the Gettysburg campaign.
 And who can forget the absolutely absorbing, pulitzer prize winning, historical novel by Michael Shaara, The Killer Angels, and the movie based on it.
 There’s a lot of great literature about the Civil War.
 Any aspiring writer can learn his or her craft just by reading Catton and Foote alone.

 The study of war is so much more than a study of strategy, maneuvering, and the calculated application of violence.
 The history of warfare (as all history does) teaches us many things, but it’s an especially good tool for teaching leadership, whether it’s for the personal or professional domains of our lives.
 Violence, to be sure, is the shroud of war.
 But within this covering fabric is the vast interweaving of human qualities, both base and noble.
 To study and learn from this collision of circumstance and character is one the best educations about human nature, human excellence, and human folly you’ll ever get.
 “History is,” Lord Bolingbroke once said, “philosophy teaching by example.”
-Hopefully this type of liberal education, as it was intended, inspires each of us to emulate the virtuous and the noble.
+Hopefully this type of liberal education, as it was intended, inspires each of us to emulate the virtuous and the noble; to be guardians of civilization and civilized values.
 An education in any of the Liberal Arts is ultimately about improving the heart and mind, but historical study in particular provides the best laboratory for examining what human beings have actually done, said, and suffered.
 Literature, historical or otherwise, has the potential to greatly expand our empathetic and intellectual horizons.
 It’s a never ending journey of discovery.
 It has the potential to positively transform your life.

 This brings me to a brief aside.
 I think it’s important to remember the great teachers of our life, those who helped make us who we are today.
-I date the beginning of my lifelong fascination and love for history to my time in Don Fuller’s history class at Kempsville Junior High School (now Kempsville Middle School) in Virginia Beach, Virginia.
+I date the beginning of my lifelong fascination and love for history to my time in Donald Fuller’s history class at Kempsville Junior High School (now Kempsville Middle School) in Virginia Beach, Virginia.
 Don Fuller was a retired Naval Officer and teaching was his second career.
 He had a real passion for teaching and he really knew how to make history interesting and relevant to my understanding of the world.
 I can still remember how I’d approach him after class to get more details about a famous person, battle, or event he’d discussed during class.
 He would take his time with me and often draw on the chalkboard to illustrate his point.
 I can still remember him drawing the details of Hannibal’s “bending bow” strategy at Cannae.
 He knew so many interesting things about the battle and the characters involved.
 I remember being fascinated by the depth and breath of his knowledge, and thinking to myself how I’d like to be that knowledgeable about history one day.
 I can still recall the sound of his unique voice.
 About a decade or so after attending his class, I visited him at Kempsville Junior HS, where he was still teaching.
 He remembered me at first sight and was glad to see me.
 We had a good long talk standing in the hallway.
 He was still the teacher, and I was still the admiring student.
 He was a big influence in my early life and certainly a big reason history has been one of the passions of my life.
 In its original Latin derivation, the word inspire means “to breath into.”
 Don Fuller inspired me.
 I really admired him, and I will never forget him.

 I also wanted to visit Gettysburg because my good friend Rich had never been there, and he wanted to take some pictures (I didn’t know at the time, that another motive for Rich wanting to go was his secret mission to help get me out of the house so my lovely wife could prepare for my surprise birthday party, that afternoon, when we got home!).
 And lastly, but most importantly, I wanted to go to Gettysburg so I could spend some quality time with my youngest son, Seth.
 This would be his first trip to Gettysburg and hopefully one among many to historically significant places over his life.